tianyikillua/medcoupling/README.md

 2. Build the C++ / Python libraries using `cmake` and `swig`
 3. Distribute and install generated files using `setuptools`

-The building process has been tested under Windows 10 with Visual Studio 2019 and under Ubuntu 18.04 with gcc 7.4.
+The building process has been tested under Windows 10 with Visual Studio 2019, under Ubuntu 18.04 with gcc 7.4, and under the [manylinux2010](https://github.com/pypa/python-manylinux-demo) platform.

 ### Installation from PyPI